p2ppsr/bridgeport-docs/BRIDGEPORT_NODE_API.md

 Note that `<id>` is the Bridge ID corresponding to the Bridge being queried.

-The default Bridge Reader will expose the following routes.
-This can be customized on a bridge-by-bridge basis.
+The *default* Bridge Reader will expose the following routes. **However**, this can be customized on a bridge-by-bridge basis.

 ### `/<id>`

 By default, renders an HTML version of the file in `reader/README.md`.
+This is the bridge "home page".

 ### `/<id>/q`